dseight/mai-drivers-labs/README.md

 Implement character device driver for reading/writing data from/to EEPROM attached by I2C interface.
 Implement ioctl to get EEPROM size.
-If there is no any EEPROM attached by I2C on PC, implement virtual I2C EEPROM:
+If there is no any EEPROM attached by I2C on PC, implement virtual I2C EEPROM (or use `i2c-stub` instead):

 `[ chardev | i2c device driver ] <-> I2C Core <-> [ i2c adapter driver | file ]`